kl456123/OGLE/README.md

 * trained model
-download from [google drive](https://drive.google.com/file/d/1yLALDmJ7F1FoePrkPVCY0l5cFlvsZ0X5/view?usp=sharing) or [baiduyunpan](https://pan.baidu.com/s/18Mii22nKlZLhaN-IgBjjQA) , passwd: ef7i
+download from [google drive](https://drive.google.com/file/d/1yLALDmJ7F1FoePrkPVCY0l5cFlvsZ0X5/view?usp=sharing) or [baiduyunpan](https://pan.baidu.com/s/18Mii22nKlZLhaN-IgBjjQA) , passwd: ef7i, then put `demo.dlx`
+into build directory, you can use the person detector model to detect in camera or image. the follow image is used for demostration.
 ![](https://github.com/kl456123/OGLE/blob/master/ogl_runtime/opengl/examples/ssd/result.jpg)

 ## Benchmark